Tailored Strategies to Achieve Your Goals in Bargaining

 - Handle rogue union committee members

-Do not forget to bring your contract to the program!
+Please bring your contract to the program.

 - Develop obtainable goals and objectives, as well as supporting data and documentation, for use at the table

-Presentation of bargaining positions at the table
+Presentation of bargaining positions at the table, with

 - Understand how to communicate a theme for bargaining

-- Experience negotiating a comprehensive economic package addressing wages, health insurance and pensions.
+- Experience negotiating a comprehensive economic package addressing wages, health insurance and pensions

 This workshop offers a one-of-a-kind opportunity to transcend the theoretical into a practical model for obtaining your bargaining goals.

-Enrollment Limit: 25
+Enrollment Limit: 30

-Program Number: 5045-8629
+Program Number: 5045-15044

-Registration Deadline: Wed., May 4, 2016
+Registration Deadline: May 10